adobe/helix-pipeline/README.md

 The creation of extension points is the responsibility of the pipeline author, but in order to standardize extension points, the following common names have been established:

-- `fetch` for the pipeline step that retrieves raw content, i.e. a Markdown document
+- `fetch` for the pipeline step that retrieves raw content, i.e. a Markdown document.
-- `parse` for the pipeline step that parses the raw content and transforms it into a document structure such as a Markdown AST
+- `parse` for the pipeline step that parses the raw content and transforms it into a document structure such as a Markdown AST.
-- `meta` for the pipeline step that extracts metadata from the content structure
+- `meta` for the pipeline step that extracts metadata from the content structure.
-- `html` for the pipeline step that turns the Markdown document into a (HTML) DOM
+- `html` for the pipeline step that turns the Markdown document into a (HTML) DOM.
-- `esi` for the pipeline step that scans the generated output for ESI markers and sets appropriate headers
+- `esi` for the pipeline step that scans the generated output for ESI markers and sets appropriate headers.

 #### Using Extension Points

 The easiest way to use extension points is by expanding on the [Wrapper Function described above](#optional-the-wrapper-function).
 Instead of just exporting a `pre` function, the wrapper can also export:

-- a `before` object
+- a `before` object.
-- an `after` object
+- an `after` object.
-- a `replace` object
+- a `replace` object.

 Each of these objects can have keys that correspond to the named extension points defined for the pipeline.